Livable Communities Council (LCC)

 Why

 The LCC’s mission is to provide leadership to advance regional conversations around the responsible use of land, with the goal of building inclusive and healthy communities.
-In 2019, this ‘impact-oriented’ council will continue to focus on the critical role housing affordability plays in the Atlanta region; transit investment and implementation; improved connectivity; and regional and cross-jurisdictional collaboration.
+In 2021, this ‘impact-oriented’ council will continue to focus on the critical role housing affordability plays in the Atlanta region; infrastructure investment and implementation; improved connectivity; and regional and cross-jurisdictional collaboration through the use of public incentives.
 The LCC and its members seek to serve not only as thought leaders but also as practice leaders of responsible development.

 The commitment